 and the Uzbek hat

-The bazaar offers good bargains from nuts, halwa (sweets) as well as it's souvenirs
+The bazaar offers good bargains on nuts and halwa (sweets) as well as its souvenirs.

 As usual, the Uzbek dinner

-We had dinner at one of the local and were entertained with Uzbek dance!
+We had dinner at one of the locals and were entertained with Uzbek dance!

 Comments